smcclatchy/introductory-statistics-with-r/_episodes/09-loading-data.md

 First we need to load up a package to make loading data sets easier.
 We will be using the `tidyverse` set of packages for all of our data processing needs in R.
-^[This is not the only way you can process data in R, but from experience, it seems to be the easier way to learn R due to its consistency, community, and learning materials.]
+This is not the only way you can process data in R, but from experience, it seems to be the easier way to learn R due to its consistency, community, and learning materials.

 <img src="https://github.com/allisonhorst/stats-illustrations/raw/master/rstats-artwork/tidyverse_celestial.png" title="&quot;Tidyverse Celestial&quot; by Allison Horst. &quot;tidyverse&quot; hex sticker in space surrounded by other tidyverse package hex logos." alt="&quot;Tidyverse Celestial&quot; by Allison Horst. &quot;tidyverse&quot; hex sticker in space surrounded by other tidyverse package hex logos." style="display: block; margin: auto;" />